 Sirico used Securicy to quickly build a new set of security and privacy policies and procedures.
 Then he could train and track that all employees were aware of their responsibilities.
 The tools they got with Securicy were much more powerful than manually managing a program with generic policy templates and spreadsheets.

 “This gives you a starting point that is applicable to you, that you can modify and tailor to your business.
 You can go from there, using a system that grows with you.
-It’s not just a document, it’s a system.”
+It’s not just a document, it’s a system,” Sirico says.

 “If we grow to a 500 person company, Securicy will still work for us.”– Louis Sirico, the Director of Information Technology at Connect&Go

 Some small companies, with little data or a low-profile client base, may be able to fly under the radar cobbling together their own policies.
 But companies working with large customer databases don’t want to take that risk.
-Those who work with Fortune 500 companies will need to step up their game, a process often initiated by vendor security questionnaires.
+Those who work with Fortune 500 companies are all stepping up their game, a process often initiated by vendor security questionnaires.

 “My advice is that unless you hire an employee or consultant who does this on a day-to-day basis, there is a lot that you don’t know.
-You can search around online, but that is not an efficient use of time.”
+You can search around online, but that is not an efficient use of time,” Sirico says.

-Now with Securicy, Sirico can easily manage the cybersecurity strategy himself, without the need for an expensive consultant, or requiring the full-time attention of another employee.
+Now with Securicy, Sirico can easily manage the cybersecurity strategy himself.
+All without the need for an expensive consultant, or requiring the full-time attention of another employee.